boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 Sample uses of the advice by applications are listed in {{sec-samples}}.

+As one can infer from the name, a throughput advice is advisory in nature.
+The advice is provided solely as a hint.

 In order to ease mapping with specific signaling mechanims, allow for future extensions, and ensure consistent use of the advice, a new IANA registry is created in {{sec-iana}}.

 # What's Out?